SpoddyCoder/noha-k8s/README.md

     * If you get to the point where you're thinking of scaling the master nodes, you have outgrown this anti-pattern
 * Flannel used as the overlay network
     * Calico also tested - see known issues

+## Build cluster

+Skip this section if you know how to deploy a basic kubernetes cluster.

 ### Requirements / Pre-requisites